PiyushMishra318/Django-REST-API/README.md

 # Django-REST-API
-Django REST Framework API for snippets which are renders in HTML Pages
+Django REST Framework API for snippets which are rendered in HTML Pages